webplatform/docs/svg/tutorials/smarter_svg_graphics/index.md

         14.3.5 Establishing a new clipping path: the 'clipPath' element 14.3.6 Clipping paths, geometry, and pointer events

+Other properties for visual media:
+* '''clip''', only applicable to outermost svg element.

 * '''clip-path'''
 * '''clip-rule'''

+* '''overflow''', only applicable to elements which establish a new viewport.

 ==Masking==